 Get the most out of your manufacturing business through CJRTec Automated Engineering.

-Unfortunately, many die makers struggle to stay profitable.
+Unfortunately, many die makers are struggling to stay profitable.
 Die making is an art and a die maker can save you thousands of dollars in excess labor down the road – however, employing a die maker requires more of your time getting clear on your project needs and then communicating your ideas to him.

 Ask your die maker about bevel considerations, ejection options, cavity issues, backing options and make sure you understand the pros and cons of each element before buying a die.
 Dies made throughout Asia tend to be less than half the cost of USA made dies, but there are many factors that need to be considered.
-First of all, Chinese steel rule is made of a low-quality steel that is not near as good as Japanese steel rule.
-If you're running a short job then it doesn't matter but if you're going to be cutting the same job time and time again, you may want to consider the steel rule that will last longer.
+First of all, Chinese steel rule is made of low-quality steel that is not nearly as good as the Japanese steel rule.
+If you're running a short job, then it doesn't matter.
+But if you're going to be cutting the same job time and time again, you may want to consider the steel rule that will last longer.
 Another consideration is that dies can easily be broken by dropping them or forgetting a tool on top of the die, or messing up the press settings and pushing the die all the way into the cutting board.
 Let's just say there are many ways to mess up a die and when it happens, odds are it will be in the middle of a big job with a tight deadline.

-If you're buying your dies from Asia, your delay could be very painful, unless you have a spare sitting around.
+If you're buying your dies from Asia, your delay could be very painful unless you have a spare sitting around.
 This is a good reason you should consider working with a local die maker.
-Most of the time your die can be fixed in less than an hour, but if it comes from overseas, you're looking at weeks before you can be back cutting again.”
+Most of the time, your die can be fixed in less than an hour, but if it comes from overseas, you're looking at weeks before you can be back cutting again.

 |Missouri||Montana||Nebraska||Nevada||New Hampshire||New Jersey||New Mexico||New York|